What is bladder cancer?

 How is bladder cancer diagnosed and treated?

 Physicians can use urinalysis tests to find blood in urine which is a sign of bladder cancer.
-Other diagnostic tests your physician might use include urine cytology and urine tests for tumor markers.
+Other diagnostic tests include urine cytology and urine tests for tumor markers.
 These tests have been successful at finding bladder cancer early to help patients fight cancer to best of their abilities.
 Treatment plans for bladder cancer may include surgery, intravesical therapy, chemotherapy, and radiation therapy.